kintone/js-sdk/packages/rest-api-client/docs/errorHandling.md

 ## KintoneAbortedSearchResultError

-This error occurs when `KintoneRestAPIClient` receives the message, "Filter aborted because of too many search results", as a value of `x-cybozu-warning` response header.
+This error occurs when [`enableAbortedSearchResultError`](../README.md#parameters-for-kintonerestapiclient) option is enabled and `KintoneRestAPIClient` receives the message, "Filter aborted because of too many search results", as a value of `x-cybozu-warning` response header.

-Kintone returns the message when a search condition matches over 100,000 records.
+Kintone returns the warning message when a search condition matches over 100,000 records.

 | Name    |  Type  | Description       |
 | ------- | :----: | ----------------- |